nus-cs2113-AY2021S2/tp/docs/team/isaharon.md

 ## Overview

 GULIO is a CLI-based module planner designed for efficiency when used by someone that can type fast.
-It is capable of storing lessons and tasks for individual modules, as well as lesson notes via cheat-sheets.
+It is meant for NUS SoC students and capable of storing lessons and tasks for individual modules, as well as lesson notes via cheat-sheets.

 ## Summary of Contributions